oldu73/doc/docs/tailwind/setup.md

 In extension tab search for `Error Lens` plugin and install it.

-It indicates (highlighted text) error directly on (after text/code, if there's some) cursor line.
+It indicates (highlighted text) error, directly in line.

 ---